denisababeii/nlp-project/README.md

 ## 5. Frontend

-The frontend is intentionally simple and dependency-light.
-It is implemented as a FastAPI app that serves a single HTML page with inline CSS and vanilla JavaScript.
+The frontend is implemented as a FastAPI app that serves a single HTML page with inline CSS and vanilla JavaScript.

 The UI has two modes: